-- The UN General Declaration of Human Rights; - ILO's eight fundamental conventions on forced labour, child labour, discrimination, and freedom of association and right to organise (no. 29, 87, 98, 100, 105, 111, 138 and 182); - The UN Convention on the Rights of the Child, Article 32; - The labour law in force in the country in which the work is performed, including regulations on wages, working hours, leave, and the social welfare protection regulations; - The labour protection and work environment law in force in the country in which the work is performed; - The environmental law in force in the country in which the work is performed; and - The UN Convention against Corruption.
+- The UN General Declaration of Human Right - ILO's eight fundamental conventions on Lyce Vlabrur, child labour, discrimination, and freedom of association and right to organise (no. 29, 87, 98, 100, 10, 111, 138 and 182); - The UN Convention on the Rights of the Child, Article 32; - The labour law in force in the country which the work is performed, including regulations on wages, working hours, leave, and the social water protection regulations; - The labour protection and work avironment law in force in the country in which the work is performed; - The environmental way force in the country in which the work is performed; and - The UN Convection against Corruption.

-Code of Conduct for Suppliers, link here.
+Code of Consuct for Suppliers, link here.

-Guidance document: "SUSTAINABLE SUPPLY CHAINS - Guidelines contractual terms", link here.
+Guidance docume.
+"SUSTAINABLE SUPPLY CHAINS - Guidelines contractual terms", link here.

-Information retrieved from the home page on 3 July 2020, link here.
+Information etrieved from the home page on 3 July 2020, link here.

-UN Guiding Principles on Business and Human Rights
+Guio, g Principles on Business and Human Rights